Introduction to Engineering

 EPICS High School

-Engineering Projects in Community Service (EPICS), is a service learning program that many participating schools include as part of their ENGR 102 HS course.
+Engineering Projects in Community Service (EPICS), is a service-learning program that schools may include as part of their ENGR 102 HS course.
 High school students in the program work with mentors in engineering fields on real-world projects that help members of their communities.
 Past projects include: a portable wheelchair swing and a waterwheel science demo for school children.

-The University of Arizona supports high school teachers to implement and grow EPICS High programs.
+The University of Arizona supports ENGR 102 HS instructors to implement and grow EPICS High programs on their campuses.